‘But Miss, they all have the same name!’ Unpicking who’s who in the Wars of the Roses

 Friday – Session 1 – FS1AF

-‘Taking in the view’: Give your curriculum coherence through big picture overviews
+‘Taking in the view’: bring coherence to your curriculum through big picture overviews

 University of Sussex